npbhoang/Isa-OCLtoSQL/README.md

 ```

 ### Structure
-In general, our formalization is in four-fold:
+In general, our formalization is in five-fold:
 - ObjectModel.thy: formalization of the contextual model and its instance.
 - MySQL.thy: formalization of SQL-select statement.
 - MyOCL.thy: formalization of OCL expression.
+- OCLtoSQL.thy: formalization of the "bridge" between OCL and SQL.
 - MyMain.thy: formalization of the mapping between SQL and OCL.

 ### Main idea